A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 Inspired by SegMatch scheme, Tinchev \emph{et~al.}~\cite{tinchev2018seeing} propose Natural Segmentation and Matching (NSM) for global localization in a more natural environment.
 The insight is a novel hybrid descriptor and is more robust to different points of view than the baseline SegMatch.
 Similarly, NSM has also been extended to a deep learning version in~\cite{tinchev2019learning}.
 In these feature-based global matching methods~\cite{dube2017segmatch,dube2018segmap,cramariuc2021semsegmap,tinchev2018seeing,tinchev2019learning}, point cloud segments are aligned with low-dimensional and distinctive descriptors for global matching.
 The global segment-based maps can support not only loop closing for consistent mapping but also pose tracking for online localization.

+In addition to the SegMatch and NSM schemes, recent works also propose to achieve one-shot global localization with semantic objects.
+Ankenbauer~\cite{ankenbauer2023global} \textit{et al.} design a re-localization scheme that leverages the graph-theoretic knowledge.
+The scheme could register the observed semantic objects to the prior object map and is validated on both a planetary rover dataset and the KITTI dataset.
+The graph-theoretic matching is also leveraged in the single-shot method proposed by Matsuzaki \textit{et al.}~\cite{matsuzaki2023single}.
+First, semantic information bridges the modality gap between visual images and LiDAR maps with correspondences; and then outliter pruning is achieved by maximum clique solver for robust pose estimation.

-Generally, these segmentation-based approaches rely on the point segmentation results, as mentioned in Section~\ref{sec:segment}.
+Generally, these segment matching-based approaches rely on the segmentation results, as mentioned in Section~\ref{sec:PR-segments}.
 A robot traveling is a good choice to accumulate dense 3D point clouds first, and then segmentation and segment matching are performed.
-Hence, these methods are less efficient compared to two-stage approaches in some specific tasks, like fast re-localization with sparse scans.
-In addition, the reliance on segments could make these methods fail in some challenging scenes, e.g., in a featureless flat field or a man-made environment with too many repetitive structures.
+Hence, these methods are less efficient compared to two-stage approaches for some specific tasks, like fast re-localization with sparse scans.
+Additionally, the reliance on segments could make these methods easily fail in challenging scenes, e.g., in a featureless flat field or a man-made environment with too many repetitive structures.

-\subsubsection{Deep regression}
+\subsubsection{Deep Regression}

 With the popularity of deep learning, several researchers propose to regress global robot pose directly in an end-to-end fashion, just like PoseNet~\cite{kendall2015posenet} for visual re-localization.
 Similarly, Wang \emph{et~al.}~\cite{wang2021pointloc} propose a learning-based PointLoc for LiDAR global pose estimation.
 The backbone is an attention-aided PointNet-style architecture~\cite{qi2017pointnet} for 6-DoF pose regression.
 This end-to-end manner is completely data-driven without conventional pose estimation processing.
 Lee \emph{et~al.} ~\cite{lee2022learning} convert the global localization as an unbalanced point registration problem, and propose a hierarchical framework UPPNet to solve this problem.
 Specifically, UPPNet first searches the potential subregion in a large point map and then achieves pose estimation via local feature matching in this subregion.
 UPPNet can also be trained in an end-to-end fashion.